Audio and Oral History Archives

 Voices of Oklahoma is dedicated to the preservation of the oral history of Oklahoma.
 Voices and stories of famous Oklahomans and ordinary citizens are captured forever in their own words.
 Oil and gas, ranching, politics, education, and more are visited in these far-ranging interviews.
 Voices of Oklahoma has now partnered with the Oklahoma Historical Society to ensure these important stories are preserved for future generations.
 Visit voicesofoklahoma.com to start listening.

 Users must send a use request in writing or email in advance of the release of product for sale or broadcast.
 Payment for use fees must be made in advance of publication or offer for resale is made.
 A "permission to use" letter will be processed and sent after fees are received.

 A proper credit line is mandatory.
 Unless otherwise specified, all materials must be credited as follows: name of oral history source (person), or collection name of audio or video, "courtesy of the Oklahoma Historical Society."
 Producers shall furnish the OHS Research Division, without charge, one copy of each video/audio in which OHS is indicated as being their source.
 Use fee payments are due prior to the time of release.

 The OHS does not give exclusive rights to any publisher, author, producer or photographer, and assumes no responsibility for duplication of subjects by others and no responsibilities for claims by third parties.

 Audio collection coverage is intended to be broad, general, and balanced, providing an extensive range of genres representing history related to Oklahoma.
+While the archives may accept select born-digital recordings, we are unable to archive YouTube links.
 Please contact us before bringing materials to the Research Center.
 Our staff will need to assess your donation to determine if it is possible to accept the materials.

 Contact the Audio and Oral History Archives